dcampanini/Bionic-Arm-with-AI/README.md

 # Block diagram of the system
-This image show the block diagram of the complete system
+This image shows the block diagram of the complete system

 ![bloquesFin](https://user-images.githubusercontent.com/19544865/71300837-74731180-2377-11ea-8052-e60912d621a5.png)